sharetribe/flex-docs/src/docs/tutorial-transaction-process/create-transaction-process/index.md

 </info>

-// TODO: CHECK WHAT COMPONENTS NEED TO CHANGE!

 ### Add microcopy strings

-- a lot of microcopy strings in the FTW template are transaction process specific.
-In other words, when you create a new transaction process, you will also need to add microcopy for the relevant keys in the new process
+A lot of microcopy strings in the combined template are transaction process specific.
+In other words, when you create a new transaction process, you will also need to add microcopy for the relevant keys in the new process.

-- In this case, you can locate the microcopy keys and values that reference **default-booking** and duplicate them for the new process, e.g.
+In this case, you can locate the microcopy keys and values that reference **default-booking** and duplicate them for the new process, for example:

 ```diff
   "CheckoutPage.default-booking.title": "Complete booking",
 + "CheckoutPage.cottagedays-nightly-booking.title": "Complete booking",
 ```

-// TODO Figure out whether templates will have default options for all unit types or if email template needs to be changed!

 <info>